howerj/forth-cpu/readme.md

 To read a value from the UART: iUart can be checked to see if data is present in the FIFO, if it is assert RXRE in the oUart register, on the next clock cycle the data will be present in the iUart register.

+The baud rate of the UART can be changed by rebuilding the VHDL project, bit length, parity bits and stop bits can only be changed with modifications to [uart.vhd][]

 	*-------------------------------------------------------------------------------*
 	| 15 | 14 | 13 | 12 | 11 | 10 |  9 |  8 |  7 |  6 |  5 |  4 |  3 |  2 |  1 |  0 |